kkdieker-fhsu/finalprojectKodyKirk/README.md

 recognized.
 This will output to the console as a 'bad packet,' but the rest of the program will continue on.
 Any malformed packets or the like will also be shown as 'bad packet' in the console.

+The packet capture works but can get overwhelmed under high speed scenarios (greater than 50MB/s or so).
+General traffic patterns are unaffected, but data volume may be slightly off.
+Additionally, tshark saves a temporary file of the captured packets inside /tmp.
+If your /tmp fills up, the sniffer may shut down.
+It resets itself every hour to help avoid that, but that may need to be tweaked inside sniffer.py (TSHARK_TTL) if your /tmp is on the smaller side or some other process fills it.

 ## Authors

 Kody Kirk